 If you are interested in postgraduate study in the Department of Microbiology and Immunology, do you know which area are you most interested in?
 Is anyone there doing that type of research?
 Depending on what stage you are at with your decision-making, your first step will be to make contact with either:

-Entry to postgraduate Microbiology degrees is based on your grades and generally you will require at least a B+ average (average GPA = 6.0 or above) in four Microbiology 300-level papers to enter the courses.
+Entry to postgraduate Microbiology degrees is based on your grades and generally you will require at least a B average or above in four Microbiology 300-level papers to enter the courses.

 A number of scholarships are available for PhD and MSc students.
 The University of Otago Doctoral and Scholarships Office is the best place to start.